jolpica/jolpica-f1/docs/endpoints/constructors.md

 ### status

-**Filters for only constructors who had a driver finish a race with a specific statusId**
+Filters for only constructors who had a driver finish a race with a specific `statusId`.

 `/status/{statusId}/` -> ex: `/ergast/f1/status/2/constructors/`